Is Health Care Fraud on the Rise? Or Just the Accusations??

 Be aware that if, for whatever reason, you are accused, you will need to be prepared…for what you hope never happens.

-Posted on March 25, 2015, in "Single State Agency", Affordable Care Act, Agency, Audits, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, DHHS, Division of Medical Assistance, Due process, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Injunctions, Innocent Until Proven Guilty, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Investigations Division, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, Medicare Audits, NC, NC Department of Justice, New York Medicaid, North Carolina, Obamacare, Preliminary Injunctions, Program Integrity, Prosecution, Provider Medicaid Contracts, Regulatory Audits, Suspension of Medicaid Payments, Tax Dollars, Termination of Medicaid Contract, TRO and tagged ACA, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Department of Justice, DHHS, Division of Medical Assistance, DMA, DOJ, federal investigations, Health care, Health Care Fraud, health care fraud attorney, Health care provider, Healthcare Fraud and Abuse Control Program, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Payment Suspension, Medicaid Reimbursments, Medicaid Services, Medicare, Medicare Fraud, MID, NC Medicaid, North Carolina, Obama, Sus, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements, termination of Medicaid contracts.
+Posted on March 25, 2015, in "Single State Agency", Affordable Care Act, Agency, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, Division of Medical Assistance, Due process, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Injunctions, Innocent Until Proven Guilty, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Investigations Division, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, NC, NC Department of Justice, NC DHHS, New York Medicaid, North Carolina, Obamacare, Preliminary Injunctions, Program Integrity, Prosecution, Provider Medicaid Contracts, Regulatory Audits, Suspension of Medicaid Payments, Tax Dollars, Termination of Medicaid Contract, TRO and tagged ACA, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Department of Justice, Division of Medical Assistance, DMA, DOJ, federal investigations, Health care, Health Care Fraud, health care fraud attorney, Health care provider, Healthcare Fraud and Abuse Control Program, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Payment Suspension, Medicaid Reimbursments, Medicaid Services, Medicare, Medicare Fraud, MID, NC DHHS, NC Medicaid, North Carolina, Obama, Sus, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements, termination of Medicaid contracts.
 Bookmark the permalink.
 7 Comments.